Begin

 In some sanghas, these people meet periodically as a group to assist in co-ordinating the running of the Sangha.
 This group is often termed a Caretaking Council.

 Many groups have set up their own website or Facebook pages.
 Have a look at the Heart of London Sangha’s site, or the Edinburgh Wild Geese Sangha’s site.
-Sites can be set up and maintained very cheaply, and your own can be as simple or complex as you wish, but it is great to keep the information up to date.
-It is also possible to use the group page on this site to add more information.
-Get in touch and we can discuss the best option.
+Sites can be set up and maintained very cheaply.
+Keeping the information up to date is they key thing.
+The site itself can be quite simple.
+Get in touch and we can discuss the best options – and help you if necessary.

 Your sangha may feel inspired to share Thay’s beautiful teachings with more people.
 The Plum Village UK has developed an introductory course called Be Calm, Be Happy.
 You may find it helpful to direct new people to attend an Art of Zen course before, or as well as, joining sangha.